 On February 21 the spot price to buy a bitcoin — the first and most common digital currency of the world — soared briefly above $58,000.
 (For reference, the all-time low of the cryptocurrency has been as high as $67.81 since 2013.)
 With such a meteoric increase, a lot of people wonder: exactly what is Bitcoin and where is it worth?
 For years, are we going to worry about the Bitcoin bubble and the Gold Rush periods?
 Or, is the investment to become a core factor and a traditional way to buy Pizza in a diversified investment portfolio?

 The jury is still out for the most part.
 However, over the past ten years, Bitcoin’s position in retail investor and major institution portfolios has provided us a deeper understanding.
+If you would like to explore more about Bitcoin and how to get start work with it check out Dchained.

 What is Bitcoin?